- You are here:

 At the end of the programme you will have:

-- Detailed understanding of Finance, GTO and Risk and their relevance to the Consumer Banking and Wholesale Banking businesses.
-You will be exposed to country and business Finance, Consumer Banking Operations, Wholesale Banking Operations, Technology, Credit Risk, Operational Risk and Market Risk.
+- Detailed understanding of Finance, GTO and Risk and their relevance to the business.
+You will be exposed to country and business Finance, Personal Banking Operations, Business Banking Operations, Technology, Credit Risk, Operational Risk and Market Risk.

 - People management skills providing you with capability to lead and drive diverse teams of people to meet the Bank’s strategic intent to be the world's best international bank.